Happy last week of school before the Thanksgiving break. I hope you all have a chance to rest, relax, and consider what makes each of you thankful.

 As most of you know, the Board of Trustees and the Chancellor initiated the Securing the Future project for the system.
-At the October 28 meeting, the Board charged the colleges with developing institution-specific responses to the white paper.
+At the, the Board charged the colleges with developing institution-specific responses to the white paper.
 At Vermont Tech, we have three task forces looking at facilities, academics, and student affairs/retention.
 These are led by members of the Executive Committee and are Lit Tyler, Ana Gaillat, and Jason Enser, respectively.
 The Board requests that we make progress reports at the December 2nd meeting of the Trustees, so we will be sharing information with our community in advance of that meeting.

 Sharing the Good News

 Amanda Chaulk, Director of Marketing & Communications recently shared our SPECTACULAR news about the national ROI study that ranked Vermont Tech first in Vermont and in the 96th percentile nationally.
 The opens in a new windowpress release is on our website and a couple news outlets picked up the story too.
 I have heard that many employees are sharing the news in their own social media accounts.
 My favorite story is the one of an employee who emailed their local high school leaders, including teachers, guidance counselors, and principals of the traditional and tech center schools with a personal note.
 Please consider doing the same with your local schools and legislators.
 We want the world to know about the quality of a Vermont Tech education!

 Nursing Site Expansion in St. Albans